Police Force Under Scrutiny

 So it is hard to do anything but laugh at what is going on in Denmark right now – a few cases have been exposed, a few police officers admitting what they do, and a few whining speeches have been heard from blue police bosses stating how important it is for them that people trust them.
 But I have a feeling that that will be that.

-When the mainstream media forgets about the police again, everything will go back to normal – people covering up for each other, women being violated, information passed on illegally, fake reports written ad libitum, libel used as evidence, and cases closed without investigation, leaving the victim in danger and the criminals to continue their crimes, no questions asked, no heads rolling!
+When the mainstream media forgets about the police again, everything will go back to normal – people covering up for each other, women being violated and killed, information passed on illegally, fake reports written ad libitum, libel used as evidence, and cases closed without investigation, leaving the victim in danger and the criminals to continue their crimes, no questions asked.

 The Dangers of Democracy